lambda-dom/spell_revisions/spell_revisions/docs/fixes.md

 * Non-detection: protection from spell type divinationattack.

 * Protection from Missiles: externalized the projectiles that spell defends against.
 Fixed flame arrow projectile.
 Needs a pass over missing projectiles.

+* Vampiric Touch: only heals up to max, so cannot be used to augment max hps.